kubestellar/kubestellar/oldocs/common-setup-core-chart.md

 ## Create a Kind cluster

-The setup of KubStellar via the Core chart requires the existance of at least one cluster to be used for the deployment of the chart.
+The setup of KubeStellar via the Core chart requires the existence of at least one cluster to be used for the deployment of the chart.

 For convenience, a new local Kind cluster that satisfies the requirements for KubeStellar setup